My Wife's Lovers

-My Wife's Lovers is a canvas painting by Austrian artist Carl Kahler (1856–1906) depicting forty-two of American millionaire Kate Birdsall Johnson's Turkish Angora cats.
+My Wife's Lovers is a canvas painting by the Austrian artist Carl Kahler (1856–1906) depicting forty-two of American millionaire Kate Birdsall Johnson's Turkish Angora and Persian cats.
 The title of the painting was potentially conceived by her husband, who may have referred to the cats with the phrase.
 Measuring 1.8 x 2.6 m, the canvas weighs 103 kg.